 Asparagus risotto is a delicious, creamy dish that is perfect for a springtime dinner.
 Serve it topped with extra Parmesan cheese and freshly ground black pepper, with a simple side salad.

 It can also be served as a side dish.
-It is a perfect accompaniment to chicken, fish, or beef.
+It is a perfect accompaniment to many chicken or fish dishes.
+Here are some easy main dishes you can serve it with:

 - 2 cup arborio rice